jiaxicheng/pentaho/waterfall-chart.md

 4. Add a `Select values` step
 this step is optional, in case you want to enforce data types or rename fields.

-5. save the Ktr and run to check the returning dataset.
+5. save the Ktr and run the transform to make sure it returns expected dataset.

 **On the PRD end**